uiuxdg/markdowncrawler/README.md

 ## Overview

 The Markdown Crawler is a web application that allows you to scrape web pages and convert their content into Markdown files.
 You can choose to scrape an entire website or just a specific page.
-The app uses the Next.js framework, TailwindCSS for styling, and Shadcn UI components for an improved user experience.
-It also supports downloading selected scraped Markdown files from local storage.
+The converted files can be downloaded.

 ## Features